Scripture Reference:![]()

 Way to Introduce the Story:

-Before class, think of specific ways you can sincerely praise each of the students in your class.
-Don’t praise the outward things or what they have no control over (pretty curly hair, height, new dress, etc.) but instead, praise them for good deeds and attitudes that they exhibit.
-Children recognize and appreciate a sincere compliment just like adults do!
-“Before our story today there is one thing that I would like to do.
+Before the group gathers, think of specific ways you can sincerely praise each of the children.
+Don’t praise the outward things or what they have no control over (pretty curly hair, height, new dress, etc.) but instead, praise them for their good deeds and attitudes.
+Children recognise and appreciate a sincere compliment just like adults do!
+“Before our story today, there is one thing that I would like to do.
 Praise is a word that means ‘to say something good about something or someone’.
 I would like to praise each of you children.”
-One by one, say a good thing about each of the children in your class.
-Visitors can be praised for coming to class, being on time, sitting and listening nicely, etc. If appropriate, ask the children if they would like to praise anyone in the class.
-Make sure no one gets left out.
-“In today’s story people wanted to praise Jesus.
-They did it in a very special way.
-Let’s listen.”

 top